-3. Public Speaking Time/Open Session
+12. Public Speaking Time/Open Session

-In accordance with Procedure Rules Nos.11 and 35 a period of 10 minutes is allocated for members of the public to address the meeting on any matter relevant to the work of the meeting.
-Individual members of the public may speak for up to 5 minutes but the Chairman or person presiding will decide how the period of time allocated for public speaking will be apportioned where there are a number of speakers.
-Members of the public are not required to give notice to use this facility.
-However, as a matter of courtesy, a period of 24 hours' notice is encouraged.
+In accordance with Council Procedure Rule 35 and Appendix 7 to the rules, a total period of 15 minutes is allocated for members of the public to speak at Council meetings.

+Individual members of the public may speak for up to 5 minutes, but the Chairman will decide how the period of time allocated for public speaking will be apportioned, where there are a number of speakers.

 Members of the public wishing to ask a question at the meeting should provide at least three clear working days' notice in writing and should include the question with that notice.
 This will enable an informed answer to be given.
+It is not a requirement to give notice of the intention to make use of public speaking provision.
+However, as a matter of courtesy, a period of 24 hours notice is encouraged.